sukalyanbisui/hacktoberfest2022/README.md

 # hacktoberfest-2022

+👋 I would like to welcome all the Hacktoberfest 2022 participants.

 Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub.
 Hacktoberfest is open to everyone in the global community!

 <h2>